Contribution-Anandita/Netflix-Clone/netflix-clone/README.md

-# This application is built using React Js and imitates the UI of Netflix.
+# This application is built using React Js.
+It imitates and Enhances the UI of Netflix.

 # Getting Started with Create React App